-own unique name; however, differe users may have volumes with the same name. (password) A word assigned to a volume to control its use.
-Anyone other than to owner of the volume must supply the password to use the volume.
-You massign a password to private (/PRI and shared volumes (/SHAR) if you want to allow other users to be able access them. he nust V) J e to size The volume size from 64 kilobytes 32 megabytes. lO /1 Creates a single sided (/160KB) volume. /2 Creates a double sided (/320KB) volume.
-InumKB The number of kilobytes from 64 to 32000. \$, InumMB The number of megaby from 1 to 32. tes, If you do not indicate a size, /1 is us The maximum volume size depend on the current amount of space available on the server.
-3ed.
-Is
+volname The name of the volume.
+The name can be up to eight characters long.
+Each volume you create must have its own unique name; however, different users may have volumes with the same name. (password) A word assigned to a volume to control its use.
+Anyone other than the owner of the volume must supply the password to use the volume.
+You must assign a password to private (/PRIV) and shared volumes (/SHAR) if you want to allow other users to be able to access them. size The volume size from 64 kilobytes to 32 megabytes. /1 Creates a single sided (/160KB) volume. /2 Creates a double sided (/320KB) volume.
+InumKB The number of kilobytes, from 64 to 32000.
+InumMB The number of megabytes, from 1 to 32.
+If you do not indicate a size, /1 is used.
+The maximum volume size depends on the current amount of space available on the server.